This post contains affiliate links. Read the full disclosure here.

 The steering wheel of a towed broken vehicle must be used and adjusted in a way that synchronizes with every movement of the towing vehicle in front of it.

 It is for this reason that the driver of the car being towed must be a qualified one.
-In fact, it is an offence by law to use an unqualified driver in controlling the broken down car.
+In fact, it is an offense by law to use an unqualified driver in controlling the broken down car.

 In essence, all the steering wheels for both the towing and the towed vehicles are used continuously to ensure the smooth and harmless movements of the vehicles.